Condo Vs. Townhouse: How Are They Different?

 Condos may be the perfect option for first-time home buyers who are looking for convenience but aren’t yet ready for the responsibilities of homeownership.
 But townhouses have a lot to offer growing families for whom outdoor space and the safe environment fostered by a close-knit community may be more important.

-If you’ve found the home that’s right for you and just need financing to make it yours, you can get started today or chat with one of our Home Loan Experts at (800) 785-4788.
+If you’ve found the home that’s right for you and just need financing to make it yours, you can get started online today.